zobin8/astrohud/README.md

 # AstroHud

-Tool for creating and charting astral data.
+Tool for creating and charting stellar data.

 Project is still in development.
 The CLI tool and image rendering are generally complete.
 The website is WIP.